suvera/keycloak-scim2-storage/README.md

 # Keycloak SCIM 2.0 outbound user provisioning

-**Keycloak** Open Source Identity and Access Management For Modern Applications and Services
+**Keycloak** is an open source Identity and Access management system for modern applications and services.

 more info https://github.com/keycloak/keycloak